Sweet Blueberry Bread

 Make sure those lemons aren't cold from the fridge – they'll squeeze better at room temp.
 I've found that farm-fresh eggs really make the texture extra soft, something my grandma always insisted on.
 Using premium butter creates a richness that keeps each slice moist for several days.

-Tasty Lemon Blueberry Bread Pin it
+Tasty Lemon Blueberry Bread Save

 Tasty Lemon Blueberry Bread | recipesclare.com